Hire-Wire/hire-wire-front-end/README.md

 ### `npm start`

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Also ensure you have your backend environment server running, with a valid connection to your MySQL database.
+Note, you can change the port by modifying your `.env`

 The page will reload when you make changes.\
 You may also see any lint errors in the console.